-Students with a trimester and/or cumulative GPA of ≤ 3.0 on the Friday before the program withdrawal deadline will meet with the program director to discuss withdrawal possibility.
+A student who is failing a course or who has a cumulative GPA of <3.0 two weeks before the withdrawal deadline of the trimester will meet with the program director.
 A student may withdraw from the program by written request to the program director.
 Please see AHU's Drop/Withdrawal policy: Policies and Procedures - AdventHealth University - Acalog ACMSTM (ahu.edu)